AtlassianPS/JiraPS/README.md

 ## Requirements

 This module has a hard dependency on PowerShell 3.0.
-I have no plans to release a version compatible with PowerShell 2, as I rely heavily on several cmdlets and syntax features added in version 3.0.
+I have no plans to release a version compatible with PowerShell 2, as I rely heavily on several cmdlets and features added in version 3.0.

 ## Getting Started